AdamBoley/The-Space-Marine-Legions/README.md

 A conscious effort was made to ensure that the same basic design applies to all pages - a bright, colourful (possibly violent) background image, a heading on a dark background, a small nav bar to the upper right of the window, a fixed footer and all content in dark coloured boxes.

+### Design Choices

+The Gothic A1 font-family was chosen for two reasons.
+First, it is a sans-serif font, and is both clean and sober.
+Secondly, the Gothic style feastures heavily in the Warhammer setting, with Gothic architecture, a Gothic language and a generally dark, bleak theme.

 ### Technologies